How the government started taking UFOs seriously

 Reid, who had been interested in UAP since the 1990s, was convinced to look into the topic further when a Defense Intelligence Agency official wanted to visit a Utah ranch owned by Robert Bigelow, a wealthy acquaintance in the motel industry.
 Bigelow, a UAP enthusiast, had told Reid about a number of perceived paranormal events.

 As The Post’s Michael S. Rosenwald wrote, it only took about 10 minutes for Reid to persuade Senate colleagues Ted Stevens (R-Alaska) and Daniel Inouye (D-Hawaii), to support $22 million in funding for the Pentagon to start the Advanced Aerospace Threat Identification Program, a small, secret effort to investigate UFOs.
-Reid recalled to The Post last month that Stevens, who died in 2010, was an easy sell because of his time as an Air Force pilot in World War II, where he allegedly saw an object that didn’t appear to be a plane that mimicked his movements in the air.
+Reid recalled to The Post last month that Stevens, who died in 2010, was an easy sell because of his time as an Air Force pilot in World War II, where he allegedly saw an object that did not appear to be a plane that mimicked his movements in the air.

 Cases of unidentified aerial phenomena in Southern California, Chicago and England had popped up in the news around the time of the secret program.
 Reid, who took on the first official government effort to study UAP in decades, said time has proven it was the right decision.